 Calla is struggling to make a living as a writer in post-Great Recession New York.
 Seeking the paradoxical equilibrium between freedom and security, she impulsively leaves for Los Angeles—and finds herself in a swirling array of distractions, pleasures, connections, and breakdowns.
 Natasha Young’s quick-witted, kaleidoscopic debut novel will take you to the heart of despair in Brooklyn and leave you blissfully disassociated in the mythical hills of Los Angeles.

 Natasha Young is a writer based in Brooklyn, New York, by way of Los Angeles, California and Montréal, Québec.
 Before that, she grew up on the wooded coast of Maine.
-Her first novel, Static Flux, was published in September of 2018 by Metatron Press.
-Her essays, journalism, literary reviews, and cultural criticism appear in magazines both print and online.
+Her first novel, Static Flux, was published in 2018 by Metatron Press.
+Her essays, journalism, literary reviews, and cultural criticism appear in publications including Artforum, The Believer, VICE, Real Life, The New Inquiry, Adult Magazine, and more.

 “Static Flux is a vivid portrait of what it means to make art in the face of uncertainty, melancholy, imposter syndrome, and the desire to drive off a cliff.
 Natasha Young maneuvers through her narrator’s ennui with precision and grace.”